calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 ### Travel and Adventure

 Truth be told I'm not sure the best way to set goals in this area of my life.
 If I'm too specific than I always miss the goals because plans change.
 But, if I'm too generic I don' think the goals are in any way valuable.
 For this year what I'll try doing is listing some adventures that I'm entirely confident I want to do.
-I'll also include some stretch goals of things that sound fun and I want to look into but I'm not ready to commit to.
+I'll also include some stretch goals of things that sound fun and that I want to look into, but that I'm not ready to fully commit to.

 {{< begin_task_list >}}